Setting Bail in a Van Nuys DUI Case

 The Judge will set any bail.
-Most people are being released on their own recognizance for first-time DUI cases, for example.
+For example, most people are being released for first-time DUI cases on their own recognizance.
 But, if you have a high blood alcohol level and the judge at the time of the arraignment will ask the prosecutor what the blood alcohol level was in this case, they will make you do AA meetings in exchange for an OR release, where you don't have to post any bail.
-So, that's definitely something to discuss with your attorney.
-That's a little wrinkle on the Van Nuys DUI court as these cases go.
+So, that's something to discuss with your attorney.
+That's a slight wrinkle on the Van Nuys DUI court as these cases go.

 What Does A Resolution Look Like in a Van Nuys DUI Case?

-It really depends on a host of different factors, but assuming it's just a first offense with no prior criminal record and there's no bad conduct – like driving over 100 miles an hour or getting involved in an accident, hurting somebody, driving dangerously or recklessly on the streets – there’s a lot of different factors that kind of up the ante as far as a Van Nuys DUI case goes.
+It depends on a host of factors, but assuming it's just a first offense with no prior criminal record and there's no lousy conduct – like driving over 100 miles an hour or getting involved in an accident, hurting somebody, driving dangerously or recklessly on the streets.
+There are a lot of different factors that kind of up the ante as far as a DUI case goes.

 They're charging a lot of dollars to be able to run, and that's one area where they get a lot of money.
 You're also probably going to be put on probation for three years.
 You'll have to do an alcohol program.
-There's a three-month, six-month, nine-month, eighteen-month and a thirty-month alcohol program.
+There's a three-month, six-month, nine-month, eighteen-month, and a thirty-month alcohol program.
 All of this is negotiable, again depending on the facts and circumstances of your case and how good your attorney is as far as negotiating on your behalf.

-So, these are all considerations and not everybody case is the same.
-Somebody who blows a .08 versus somebody who blows a .20 or greater, those people are going to be treated differently and it’s important that if you fall in the middle of those two – or even if you fall on those two – we decide exactly how we're going to handle the case and what the strategy will be.
+So, these are all considerations, and not everybody's case is the same.
+Somebody who blows a .08 versus somebody who blows a .20 or greater; those people are going to be treated differently.
+It's essential that if you fall in the middle of those two – or even if you fall on those two – we decide exactly how we're going to handle the case and what the strategy will be.